Rohit3003T/nodejs-devops-pipeline/README.md

-# Project: Node.js DevOps Learning 🚀
+# Project: nodejs-devops-pipeline 🚀

 Docker Image: `project-node-app`

-This repository is a **step-by-step DevOps learning project** using a simple Node.js application.
-Each step introduces key DevOps concepts, from local development to CI/CD, Docker, and Kubernetes.
+This repository is a **DevOps pipeline project** using a simple Node.js application.
+It covers local development, CI/CD, Docker, and Kubernetes deployment.

 ---